ahmadnaufal/POI-FS/README.md

 Allocation Table   | 256
 Data Pool          | 65536

-Each block has size of 512 bytes.
+Each block has size of 512 Bytes.

 # Volume Information